riobanerjee/exoplanet-rag/README.md

 ## Example Questions

-- "What are hot Jupiters?"
+- "What are sub Neptunes?"
 - "How are exoplanets detected?"
 - "What is the habitable zone?"
-- "What methods are used for exoplanet characterization?"
+- "What is an atmospheric retrieval?"